effervescentia/knot/packages/plugins/bundler/webpack/README.md

 > A webpack plugin to automatically handle parsing and transforming knot code.

-Integrate knot into your existing webpack build easily using this plugin to automatically inject everything from module resolution to parallelized transcompilation.
+Integrate knot into your existing webpack build easily using this plugin.

 ## Table of Contents